 My Raja training is complete and my spiritual name now appears on my certificate, pretty cool hey.
 Shanti Sahar which means Peace Awakening.

-I've had a busy couple of weeks, again making more jewellery but this time the jewellery was for me, a momento of my raja training, two fine silver rings.
-On one ring there are three hearts to represent my small family unit of my husband, son and I. Inscribed on the heart ring are the words 'Peace Awakening' and on the larger ring 'Shanti Sahar'.
-The name 'Grace' also appears which is the name given to me by the lovely Nalanie (apparently I look like a Grace because I move gracefully...she's so kind!)
+As well as sharing my Yoga practice, I've had a busy couple of weeks, again making more jewellery but this time the jewellery was for me, a momento of my Raja Yoga training, a fine silver ring.
+On the ring there are three hearts to represent my small family unit of my husband, son and I. Inscribed on the heart ring are the words 'Peace Awakening'.

 Freestyle Mind and Body - Walking a Moving Meditation